cloudywaters/cloudywaters.github.io/src/content/posts/2024/2024-review.md

 ---
-title: Azure Services: 2024 Year in Review – A Year of Innovation (and a Lot of Buzzwords)
+title: 2024 Year in Review – A Year of Innovation (and a Lot of Buzzwords)
 published: 2024-12-19
 description: '2024 has been a kind of crazy and tough year for a lot of people.
 With everything thats happened you would be forgiven to have missed some things.
 In this post I recap some of my favourite things that have come out and also try to predict whats going to be in focus for 2025'
 image: '2024-25.jpeg'